 The bid

-Cleveland has been allocated up to £1,000,000 from the Home Office to run the ASB hotspot patrols within Cleveland from July 2023 to March 2024.
+Cleveland has been allocated up to £1,000,000 from the Home Office.

-Hotspots have been identified through a rigorous analysis process combining data from Cleveland Police, Local Authorities and Cleveland Fire Brigade to identify the locations where ASB disproportionately affects communities.
-In addition to identifying key locations, temporal data is being used to identify the key days and times affected by ASB.
+In addition to identifying key locations, data is being used to identify key days and times affected by ASB.

 The aim

 The Cleveland model will utilise Local Authority enforcement staff to undertake the hotspot patrols.
-Local Authority partners have confirmed support for this approach.
-Initially this will be done with existing staff members, with the intention of recruiting in additional capacity to support the hotspot patrols approach.
+Local Authority partners have confirmed support for this approach

 Metrics will be captured in relation to numbers of patrols and enforcement activity and this will be used to evaluate the success of the initiative.
 In addition to this the Home Office will be conducting community surveys in a dip sample of areas to understand community impact.